 We believe these aims are reflected across all aspects of school, visitors comment on the welcoming nature of school and the range of activities we get through in a year is reflected in our galleries, showcasing some of the things we get up to!

 Our commitment is to providing fun and exciting opportunities for all pupils.
 After school clubs work in partnership with our Wrap Around care provision.
 Our offer is varied and includes karate, football, cricket, french, cookery, knitting, tag rugby, fencing etc and are open to all age groups where ever possible.
-Our curriculum is enhanced through educational visits and support from specialits teachers, such as our Science Days, music tuition from Mr Radford and Mr Dudley, Northumbrian Water led workshops and Art Challenges.
+Our curriculum is enhanced through educational visits and support from specialits teachers, such as our Science Days, music tuition from Mr Radford and Mr Dudley, externally led workshops and initiatives such as Art Challenges.
 Just have a look at the gallery page to get an idea of the sorts of things we pack into our school year.
 We believe all staff play a role in the education of children, our caretaker and unit manager are involved in all aspects of school, such as supporting gardening club & cookery club.

 What parents and visitors say about our school -